Reprogramming biological form and function: the dark matter of biology

 The seminar speakers are:

-Michael Levin, Michael Levin, a professor in the Biology department at Tufts, holds the Vannevar Bush endowed Chair and serves as director of the Allen Discovery Center at Tufts University.
+Michael Levin, professor in the Biology department at Tufts, holds the Vannevar Bush endowed Chair and serves as director of the Allen Discovery Center at Tufts University.
 Recent honors include the Scientist of Vision award and the Distinguished Scholar Award.
 His group's focus is on understanding the biophysical mechanisms that implement decision-making during complex pattern regulation, and harnessing endogenous bioelectric dynamics toward rational control of growth and form.

 The lab's current main directions are: